gatiskevans/gatiskevans/README.md

 A small webpage using MVC pattern where user can register, login and add tasks to do

 * [Weather App](https://github.com/gatiskevans/weather-app)
 Project where user can see current and upcoming weather for a searched location.
-Priject uses WeatherAPI for data.
+Project uses WeatherAPI for data.